Confluence Reviews& Product Details

 What is the best way to use Confluence?

 Well, it depends on the organization you are part of.
-The easiest way to use Confluence for a small to medium size team is the Cloud.
-Moreover, the Confluence Cloud option always offers the newest feature and the latest updates, and it requires minimal requirements in terms of computers and fast implementation.
+The Cloud is the easiest way to use Confluence for a small to the medium team.
+Moreover, the Confluence Cloud option always offers the newest features and updates, requiring minimal computer requirements and fast implementation.

-Finally, the Confluence Data Center and the Confluence Server are recommended to larger companies with data governance and protection.
+Finally, the Confluence Data Center and the Confluence Server are recommended for larger companies with data governance and protection.

 Confluence Review Conclusion

-Above all, Confluence manages to bring all departments together by not only building a bridge between departments through its integration features but also macros, and plugins.
+Above all, Confluence brings all departments together by building a bridge between departments through its integration features, macros, and plugins.
 It does so by giving each department a chance to view the information they seek in their most comfortable matter and their favorite tool.

-To sum up, Confluence is a great tool to help team members speak the same language.
+To summarize, Confluence is a great tool to help team members speak the same language.